zanzo420/valheim-wearable_trophies/publish/README.md

 - Change hair or skin color, with automatic color cycling.
 - Bind visual style to specific equipment to automatically apply it.

+Visual style is applied per character.
+Commands also work in the character selection screen but without autocomplete ([wiki](https://valheim.fandom.com/wiki/Item_IDs) has a list of ids if needed).

+Visual style is set for all characters when using commands on the new character screen but this is not recommended.

 Note: Using some items can print warnings to the console but this should be harmless.

 # Commands